trongtungkma/react-todo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It's a simple ToDo app, used for a React Tutorial in this link:
+It's NOT a simple ToDo app, used for a React Tutorial in this link:

 https://medium.com/andy-le